 If you prefer an emollient cream, try our Daily Moisturising Cream, which is a lovely, soft shea-butter based moisturiser, rich in hemp seed oil and herbal tinctures and perfect for regular day-long application.

-And if you need a really mild foaming soap-free cleanser, we suggest using a small amount of our SLS-free Natural Shampoo as a body wash; it uses natural plant-based cleansers to gently lift away oils and dirt without damaging the skin.
+And if you need a really mild foaming soap-free cleanser, we suggest using a small amount of our SLS-free Natural 2-in-1 Shampoo & Body Wash as a body wash; it uses natural plant-based cleansers to gently lift away oils and dirt without damaging the skin.

-With free postage and our 60 Day Money-Back Guarantee, you’ve got nothing to lose!
+With our 60 Day Money-Back Guarantee, you’ve got nothing to lose!

 The National Institute for Clinical Excellence (NICE) and the Medicines and Healthcare products Regulatory Agency (MHRA)* have both issued warnings against using aqueous cream as emollients, especially on the extra sensitive skin of children.